-This is my #2 park for toddlers, mostly based on the presence of animals and The Boneyard in DinoLand, U.S.A.
-The Boneyard is an open air play space where kids can run around in a playground setting designed to look like a fossil dig site.
+Disney’s Animal Kingdom Theme Park was my #2 park for toddlers, mostly based on the presence of animals and The Boneyard in DinoLand, U.S.A.
+The Boneyard is an open air play space where kids can run around in a playground setting designed to look like a fossil dig site, and it’s open again!
 There are ropes, bridges, tiny slides, and more.
 There’s a dig site in the back where they can dig, dig, dig, dig, dig dig…the whole day through.

 It’s a great place for toddlers to burn off some energy.
 All of my girls have loved exploring here, and it’s always the first thing they want to do.
 Slow your roll, kids, we have attractions to ride first.

 Speaking of attractions, I recommend Kilimanjaro Safaris (a safari jeep ride where you can see tons of animals) and Triceratop Spin (a Dumbo-like ride) for toddlers.

 Watch out for It’s Tough to Be a Bug.
 It’s a 3-D movie, and I find it hilarious.
 Little children often do not.
 There are some creepy crawlies on the seats (not real ones), and a giant animatronic bug (Hopper) that pops out.

 Also, Pandora – The World of Avatar in Animal Kingdom makes it even better for toddlers.
 The Na’vi River Journey is a slow-paced boat ride with beautiful scenery and music.
 Animal Kingdom is definitely a great addition for Disney World with toddlers.